-If you’re looking to help yourself or someone you love struggling with drug or alcohol addiction in Springfield, OH, Rehabs.com offers access to a large online database of private clinics, as well as a host of other choices.
+If you’re looking to help yourself or someone you love struggling with drug or alcohol addiction in Springfield, OH, Rehabs.com offers access to massive online database of private clinics, as well as a host of other choices.
 We can help you in locating addiction treatment facilities for a variety of addictions.
 Search for a perfect rehab program in Springfield now, and take off on the road to sober living.

 Doesn't have the family involved in the treatment plan hands on.
 I personally do not have experience, it was my husband who attended.
 In our area at the time there wasn't many places to go to unless you have thousands of dollars; it costs more to get clean & sober than to keep using.
 Luckily this facility does offer beds to people with Medicaid, being that majority of people that use are in the low income bracket & qualify for government help.